Korg: 70,000 B.C.: Production

 The American Museum of Natural History and The Los Angeles County Museum of Natural History served as consultants to the series.

 The series was one of three "serious" programs ABC aired on its Saturday morning slate in 1974, along with the animated family dramas Devlin and These Are The Days.
-All three shows were failures in the ratings and were cancelled by January 1975 (although Korg continued in re-runs through August).
+All three shows were major failures in the ratings and were cancelled by January 1975 (although Korg continued in re-runs through August).